AnimusUNO/animus-social/docs/TROUBLESHOOTING.md

-# Sanctum Social Troubleshooting Guide
+# Animus Social Troubleshooting Guide

-This guide provides solutions for common issues encountered when using Sanctum Social.
+This guide provides solutions for common issues encountered when using Animus Social.

 ## Table of Contents